Outdoor Adventure Activities at Shakespear Lodge, Auckland

-The Y Shakespear Lodge is an registered Adventure Activity Provider with an OutdoorsMark safety audit
+The Y Shakespear Lodge is a registered Adventure Activity Provider with an Qualworx safety audit

 Information on our safety management system including known risks and their controls will be shared with participants after a booking has been made and prior to arrival on the programme.
 If you would like information prior to making your booking please contact the Camp office.